sagibarshai/github-search-next.js/README.md

 **GitHub Repository Explorer**
-A simple app to search and explore GitHub repositories.
+An app to search and explore GitHub repositories.

 How to Run
 Clone the repo and install dependencies: